kaiinui/cocproxy/README.md

 `gem install 'cocproxy'`

 then `cocproxy` to run the proxy.
 Then point proxy to `0.0.0.0:5432`.

+Proxying through CocProxy is really nice to develop spiders/scrapers as **this proxy caches every URL acceess**.

+LICENSE
+===

 **This is a public-domained project.
 I gemified this for my convenience.
 Please note I do not write the codes.**